opscode-cookbooks/python/README.md

 - package_name: name attribute.
 The name of the pip package to install
 - version: the version of the package to install/upgrade.
 If no version is given latest is assumed.
 - virtualenv: virtualenv environment to install pip package into
+- user: User to run pip as, for using with virtualenv
+- group: Group to run pip as, for using with virtualenv
 - options: Add additional options to the underlying pip package command
 - timeout: timeout in seconds for the command to execute.
 Useful for pip packages that may take a long time to install.
 Default 900 seconds.